stevenhirsch/force-plate-jump-analyses/README.md

 For a complete guide on available functions and their usage, please refer to the [Documentation](./docs/index.md).

+## Assumptions In this Package

+Please read the paper for full details.
+A summary of a portion of the paper is provided below:

+> To compute the relevant events and metrics, there are specific methods that a user should adhere to that are outlined in previous literature.
+These methods underpin the assumptions required to collect and process data with the code provided in this package.
+First, the jumper must stand still (i.e., minimizing swaying or any other body movements) at the start of the data collection and for at least 1 second before starting the initiation of the jump.
+This quiet standing is used to calculate one's bodyweight, and bodyweight is used for subsequent acceleration, velocity, and displacement calculations used for event detections (as well as for computing net vertical impulse).
+The default setting in this package is currently to use the first 0.4 seconds of the trial to compute bodyweight (as this was found to work well for previous analyses), but users can tune this parameter themselves for their own data collections depending on the length of the quiet standing at the start of the data collection.
+For a countermovement jump, the functions in this package also require the person to perform one continuous downwards and upwards motion during the jump; any pausing may negatively impact the event detection algorithms provided.
+In contrast, for the squat jump the default parameter for identifying the start of the propulsive phase expects at least a 1 second pause.
+In practice, previous research has outlined a pause should be approximately 3 seconds.
+The functions provided in `JumpMetrics` permit the user to select a different minimum pause to assume if the default of 1 second is not appropriate for their research.

 ## Reporting Issues
 If you encounter any issues, please open an [issue on GitHub](https://github.com/stevenhirsch/force-plate-jump-analyses/issues).